 At start up, the display performs a self-test.
 If an constant signal is heard, the system has discovered a malfunction.
 The display will work but may act in an unexpected way.

-The DU is connected to the engine interface connector.
+The DU is connected between the engine control unit and the CIU or DCU.

 Display modes